 To top this off, you can place your plate of cake on top of an anti-stick mat so it’s extra secure.

-Here are some commonly asked questions about transporting cake that you might still be wondering about.
+Here are some commonly asked questions about packing a cake for travel that you might still be wondering about.
 I’ve answered them below.

 How to transport a cake in a car?